survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 ### Node API

-It is possible to capture stats through Node.
-Note that stats can contain errors so it is a good idea to handle that case separately.
+Stats can be captured through Node.
+Note that stats can contain errors, so it is a good idea to handle that case separately:

 ```javascript
 const webpack = require('webpack');